-- Establishing one central repository for water-related data to support implementation of a National Water Information System (NWIS). - Improving quantity, type, placement and maintenance of instrumentation for data collection for sea level rise (SLR), groundwater aquifers, river flows, flood mapping, and renewable water. - Assessing impact on water resources from changing distribution patterns due to land use. - Conducting a water census to value the resource. - Planning, including flooding and drought management. - Establishing a fully functioning water resources management unit. - Expanding existing water information systems to include forecasting and early warnings. - Training and building capacity in data entry, analysis, and dissemination. - Reporting regularly on the state of the water sector.
+- Setting up of one central repository for water-related data to support implementation of a National Water Information System (NWIS). - → Improving quantity, type, placement and maintenance of instrumentation for data collection for sea level rise (SLR), groundwater aquifers, river flows, flood mapping and renewable water. - → Assessment of impact on water resources from changing distribution patterns due to land use. - → A water census to value the resource. - → Planning, including flooding and drought management. - → Establishment of a fully functioning water resources management unit. - → Expansion of existing water information systems to include forecasting and early warnings. - → Training and capacity building in data entry, analysis and dissemination. - → Regular reporting on the State of the Water Sector.